gayeongpark/gayeongpark.github.io/_posts/2024-09-12-IP-ADDRESSING.md

      - **Stateless Address Autoconfiguration (SLAAC)** enables a device to automatically generate its own IPv6 address without a DHCP server.
 The host independently assigns itself a link-local address, tests its uniqueness, and contacts the router for guidance on further configuration.
 This process allows the host to configure a global unicast address as needed.

-     Extended Unique Identifier-64 (EUI-64) and Neighbor Discovery Protocol (NDP) are used with SLAAC
+     **Extended Unique Identifier-64 (EUI-64) and Neighbor Discovery Protocol (NDP) are used with SLAAC**.
+EUI-64 (Extended Unique Identifier) is a method we can use to automatically configure IPv6 host addresses.
+An IPv6 device will use the MAC address of its interface to generate a unique 64-bit interface ID.

      - Stateless Address Autoconfiguration (SLAAC) allows a device to discover its network and generate a unique host identifier using its MAC address through the EUI-64 process.
 This involves separating the 48-bit MAC address into two 24-bit portions, inserting a 16-bit value `FF:FE` between them to form a 64-bit interface identifier.